Contents Inventory

 1. A field tech uploads photos of damaged contents to each work area on the Work Areas tab.

-3. You step through the list, fix anything the AI got wrong, mark non-salvageable items, and add notes for the adjuster.
+3. You step through the list, fix anything the AI got wrong, set the Pack out toggle and method on items that will be packed out, and add notes for the adjuster.

 Uploading photos to work areas

 Photos always live on a work area, never on the phase directly.
-A work area is one bounded space within the loss — a master bedroom, a basement laundry, the contents of a single closet.
+A work area is one bounded space within the loss, such as a master bedroom, a basement laundry, or the contents of a single closet.
 Multiple work areas per phase is the norm.

 How AI extraction works